 U.S. Department of Education: Student Aid on the Web

 The federal government's official guides to financial aid.
 Including overseas universities and U.S. universities that have registered for eligibility for financial aid are now listed in the Federal School Code Search Page.
 To search for overseas universities, choose "Foreign Country" in the menu for "STATE").
-The Student Guide to Financial Aid, FAFSA on the Web, and Looking for Student Aid.
-Also, refer to the FAFSA search page and the FTC's web site on Scholarship Scams.
+FAFSA on the Web, and Looking for Student Aid.
+Also, refer to the FTC's web site on Scholarship Scams.

 U.S. Department of State's Bureau of Educational and Cultural Affairs